iNPUTmice/SecureConversation/README.md

 Learn more about [conversations.im Jabber/XMPP domain hosting](https://account.conversations.im/domain/).

 ##### Running your own
-If you already have a server somewhere and are willing and able to put the necessary work in, one alternative-in the spirit of federation-is to run your own.
+If you already have a server somewhere and are willing and able to put the necessary work in, one alternative -in the spirit of the federation- is to run your own.
 We recommend either [Prosody](https://prosody.im/) or [ejabberd](https://www.ejabberd.im/).
 Both of which have their own strengths.
 Ejabberd is slightly more mature nowadays but Prosody is arguably easier to set up.

-For Prosody you need a couple of so called [community modules](https://modules.prosody.im/) most of which are maintained by the same people that develop Prosody.
+For Prosody, you need a couple of so-called [community modules](https://modules.prosody.im/) most of which are maintained by the same people that develop Prosody.

 If you pick ejabberd make sure you use the latest version.
 Linux Distributions might bundle some very old versions of it.

-#### Where can I set up a custom hostname / port
+#### Where can I set up a custom hostname/port
 Conversations will automatically look up the SRV records for your domain name which can point to any hostname port combination.
 If your server doesn’t provide those please contact your admin and have them read